chrisjung0919/chris-gita3-project/README.md

-# chris-gita3-project
-This is my gita 3 project.
+This repository contains the projects I created during my junior year in high school as part of the Global IT Academy (GITA) 3 course.
+These projects were developed using JavaScript.